 Many that spend time in Chiang Mai have gotten so used to singing the praises of this serene Northern Thai city, that its hard to imagine another place in Asia, let alone the world, that could be possibly be better in terms of overall value.

 A challenger to that crown has emerged in the past year or so though, and her name is Saigon .
 Being the largest city in Vietnam with over 12 million people, it doesn’t have the bucolic charm of the defending champ, but the fact that it is a modern metropolis and competes with Chiang Mai on price is something worth noting for those craving a big city atmosphere at down to earth prices.
+Internet censorship may be a growing issue for the country, but it is easily solvable with a Vietnamese VPN proxy server from providers like ExpressVPN.

 One bedrooms start as low as $190 USD per month, the street food here is just as tasty as anything in Thailand (and is slightly cheaper if you can believe it), and the cafe culture is banging, as the design is highly creative, some of the best coffee beans in the world are grown in the highlands several hours upcountry and the wi-fi is blazing fast.